yunlongH/CA-with-stylegan2-pSp/README.md

 Alternatively, modify `train_common_salient_full.py` to train the CS model **with image losses**.
 In this case, you may need fewer training steps (around **4000**) to achieve good performance.

-# Results

-For more results, please see the main paper and Supplementary Material.

-_Update coming soon..._

----

 # CS-Asyrp

 _Update coming soon..._

 # Acknowledgments
 This code borrows heavily from [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel), [StyleFeatureEditor](https://github.com/ControlGenAI/StyleFeatureEditor), and [diffae](https://github.com/phizaz/diffae)

+---

+# Contact

+For more implementation details and results, please see the main paper and Supplementary Material, or contact us via

+_Update coming soon..._

 ---